MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-text-to-speech-ux-guidelines.md

 2. **PC OS virtual keyboard**  (*Windows 10 example*)

-   The PlayFab Party APIs support receiving input across all platforms.
-However, text-input components are not provided in a consistent manner.
+   The PlayFab Party API supports receiving input across all platforms.
+However, text input components are not provided consistently across those platforms.

-   - On the console we have the virtual keyboard.
-It has its own input box, which accepts text and sends it back to the title.
+   - On the Xbox console, games can rely on the virtual keyboard.
+It has its own input box, which accepts text that is then provided to the title.
-   - On Windows, games also have the virtual keyboard but it doesn't have an input box.
-This means that the title still must code a little rectangle to take in the keystrokes.
-That's a problem if a cross-play title doesn't support text chat and needs just the input rectangle for TTS.
+   - On Windows, games can rely on the virtual keyboard with a caveat - it doesn't have an input box.
+This means that the game must provide a text input box to accept the keystrokes generated by the virtual keyboard.
+Even if the game does not support traditional text chat, text input may be required for text-to-speech support.

-   **UX recommendation (Windows)**
+   #### UX recommendation (Windows)
-   Cross-platform games that do not have text messaging in Windows 10 must provide a text-input box to take in keystrokes.
+   Cross-platform games that do not support traditional text messaging must provide a text input box to accept keystrokes to support text-to-speech.

    ![Windows - Input Box](media/windows-input-box.jpg)

 3. **A game-provided custom keyboard** (*console example*)

    > [!NOTE]
-   > The phrases used here are relevant to the game.
+   > The phrases used here specific to the sample game being shown.

    - Games have full control over visibility.
    - Games can enhance the keyboard to include phrases for quick replies.